erkooi/fusion360/README.md

 ### Design scripts
 * AssembleF35bCSV/ - Assemble F35B plane design in Fusion360 as defined in CSV files.

-### General scripts for processing one CSV file
+### General scripts for processing one CSV file, or multiple CSV files
-* ImportSketchCSV/ - Import sketch as defined in CSV file.
+* ImportSketchCSV/, ImportSketchesCSV/ - Import sketch as defined in CSV file.
-* CreateLoftCSV/ - Create loft as defined in CSV file.
+* CreateLoftCSV/, CreateLoftsCSV - Create loft as defined in CSV file.
-* CreatePlaneCSV/ - Create plane as defined in CSV file.
+* CreatePlaneCSV/, CreatePlanesCSV - Create plane as defined in CSV file.
-* SplitBodyCSV/ - Split body as defined in CSV file.
+* SplitBodyCSV/, SplitBodyMultipleCSV - Split body as defined in CSV file.
-* CombineBodiesCSV/ - Combine bodies as defined in CSV file.
+* CombineBodiesCSV, CombineBodiesMultipleCSV/ - Combine bodies as defined in CSV file.

-### General scripts for processing multiple CSV files in a folder
-* ImportSketchesCSV/
-* CreateLoftsCSV/
-* CreatePlanesCSV/
-* SplitBodyMultipleCSV/
-* CombineBodiesMultipleCSV/